nyu-mll/jiant/README.md

 We have partial support for per-task optimizers (``shared_optimizer = 0``), but checkpointing may not behave correctly in this configuration.
 In the per-task case, we stop training on a task when its patience has run out or its optimizer hits the minimum learning rate.

-Within a run, tasks are distinguished between training tasks and evaluation tasks.
-The logic of ``main.py`` is that the entire model is pretrained on all the `training` tasks, then the best model is then loaded, and task-specific components are trained for each of the evaluation tasks with a frozen shared sentence encoder.
+Within a run, tasks are distinguished between training tasks (pretrain_tasks) and evaluation tasks (target tasks).
+The logic of ``main.py`` is that the entire model is pretrained on all the `pre_training` tasks, then the best model is then loaded, and task-specific components are trained for each of the evaluation tasks with a frozen shared sentence encoder.
 You can control which steps are performed or skipped by setting the flags ``do_pretrain, do_target_task_training, do_full_eval``.
 Specify training tasks with ``pretrain_tasks = $pretrain_tasks`` where ``$pretrain_tasks`` is a comma-separated list of task names; similarly use ``target_tasks`` to specify the eval-only tasks.
 For example, ``pretrain_tasks = \"sst,mnli,foo\", target_tasks = \"qnli,bar,sst,mnli,foo\"`` (HOCON notation requires escaped quotes in command line arguments).